 Hjørundfjord in Sunnmøre

-The fjord cuts through the landscape leaving the rugged vertical cliffs on both sides.
-You can admire them from villages of Sæbø, Trandal, Øye and Standal, or just from the road or a hike.
+The fjord cuts through the landscape, leaving the rugged vertical cliffs on both sides.
+You can admire them from the villages of Sæbø, Trandal, Øye, and Standal or just from the road or a hike.
 Hjorundfjord is a star of the Sunnmore Alps region, and it’s worth visiting from both sides.

 Below, you can find even more suggestions on what to do in Sunnmore Alps and Hjørundfjorden.